 Essays of Life, Death, and Grieving from a Nonbeliever

 Life is an amazing thing, filled with happiness, optimism, sadness, and pain.
 Theists have said atheists are incapable of experiencing the beauty of life because they do not believe in a god.
 Furthermore, theists have said the grieving process is ruined because atheists generally do not believe in an afterlife.
 In his fourth book, Facing Oblivion, J. D. Brucker argues against those claims to show it’s possible to live fruitfully and grieve properly without a belief in a god.

 A Collection of Short Horror Stories

+We have all found ourselves in that chilling situation.
+A cold wind blows, the sun has set, and you are alone.
+We believe we are safe but are we really?
+The darkness is inevitable, and we know we have no control over the horrors it withholds.
 When Darkness Comes is a collection of short horror stories meant to drive terror into the hearts of readers.
-From the macabre to the grotesque, J. D. Brucker presents original and gut-wrenching tales tailored to ignite our deepest and darkest fears.
+From the macabre to the grotesque, Joshua Brucker presents original and gut-wrenching tales, tailored to ignite our deepest and darkest fears.